 *If children are under 18, an adult can apply on their behalf.
 This is usually a parent or someone else with parental responsibility.

-If you don’t have time to value assets, sell property and deal with the estate admin yourself, or if the estate is particularly complex, you may be interested in our full estate administration service.
+If you don’t have time to value assets, sell property and deal with the estate admin yourself, or if the estate is particularly complex, you may be interested in our Complete Probate service.

-Compared to quotes they’ve been given on the high street, our customers are often surprised at how affordable our estate admin service is – so it’s worth getting a quote when you’re on the phone.
-Simply give us a call today on 020 3695 1713 and we’ll take care of the rest.
+Compared to quotes they’ve been given on the high street, our customers are often surprised at how affordable our Complete Probate service is – so it’s worth getting a quote when you’re on the phone.
+Simply give us a call today on 020 3695 2090 and we’ll take care of the rest.

 The duties of an executor: executor of will checklist